wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-without-user-input/includes/1-intro-design-process.md

-Building a button flow is the same as building any other flow; it has a start and an end.
-A flow always starts with a trigger action.
+Building a Button flow is the same as building any other flow.
+You have a start and an end.
+A flow always starts with a trigger action and in this module, we are focusing on Manually triggering a flow using buttons without any input.

-This module focuses on how to manually trigger a flow by using buttons without user input.
-After creating the trigger action, you can add flow steps.
+- After the trigger you add steps.

-Each step can be an action, a condition, or a combination of actions and conditions.
-The flow always ends with an action.
+- Each step can be an action or a condition or a combination of actions and conditions.

+- The flow always ends with an action.

-Two ways to design the process for a button flow are by using an existing template with a button trigger or by building a new one from blank.
-We will discuss these two options. you can also start from a connector.
+There are two ways to design the process for a Button Flow.
+One is to use an existing template with a button trigger, and the other is to build one from blank.

-### Use an existing template
+### Existing template

-Using an existing template is a great way to observe the basic principles of designing a successful flow.
+Using an existing template is a great way to understand the basic principles to design a successful flow.

-To build a flow by using an existing template, follow these steps:
+To build a flow using an existing template, follow these steps:

 1. [Sign in to Power Automate](https://flow.microsoft.com/?azure-portal=true).

 1. On the left navigation pane, select **Templates**.

-1. In the search bar on the upper part of the page, enter **Buttons**.
+1. In the search bar on the top, in **Search templates**, enter **Buttons**.

 1. Select a template that matches your requirements, add your connectors, and then fill in the required parameters.